Happyrobot33/template-package/README.md

 ## 🎉 Publishing a Release

 A release will be automatically built whenever you push changes to your main branch which update files in the package folder you specified in `release.yml`.
 The version specified in your `package.json` file will be used to define the version of the release.
-Tags will be based on the displayname of the package and the version number, and there will be a release for every individual custom package.
+Tags will be based on the displayname of the package and the version number, and there will be a release for every individual custom package. it wont build a release for a package if there is no change in its package.json version number.

 ## 📃 Rebuilding the Listing